enPlace/react-Battleship/README.md

 If both of the smallest ships are hit early, the strategy then becomes to fire at every third square.
 If the smallest ship left is four units long, then we fire at every four squares.
 And so on.

-This can be accomplished by using a nested loop to generate a subset of checkerboard coordinates, and telling the computer to fire randomly at those.
-To make this subset depend on the length of the smallest ship, therefore selecting every nth square where n = the length of the smallest ship, we can generate it like so:
+We can generate a dynamic checkerboard based off of the length of the smallest ship with a nested loop to create a subset of checkerboard coordinates, selecting every nth square where n = the length of the smallest ship - 1:
 ```js
 const setCheckerBoardCoords = (game) => {
   checkerBoardCoords = [[], [], [], [], [], [], [], [], [], []]; //2d array to house the new coords